 For more than 100 years, courts and the Executive Branch have understood the "public charge" provision of our Nation's immigration laws to apply to individuals who are likely to become primarily dependent upon public assistance for a significant period.
 Congress preserved that long-established meaning when it reenacted the public-charge provision without material change in 1996.
-Congress has an important
+Congress has an important interest in preserving its ability to reenact a statutory term, against the backdrop of that term's settled meaning, without the risk that an administration dissatisfied with Congress's policy judgment will later seek to give the term a meaning that Congress has already rejected.

-1 Pursuant to Federal Rule of Appellate Procedure 29(a)(4)(e), the House certifies that no counsel for a party authored the brief in whole or in part, and no person or entity other than the House and its counsel made a monetary contribution intended to fund the preparation or submission of the brief.
+1 The House certifies that no counsel for a party authored the brief in whole or in part, and no person or entity other than the House and its counsel made a monetary contribution intended to fund the preparation or submission of the brief.
 All parties consented to the filing of this brief.